Macteens: History

-As of July 28, 2011, the site has been offline for a very long time, and has missed several deadlines to be back online.
-Currently the site reads: "returning soon. seriously." with the Macteens logo in the middle.
-On their Twitter page, it is claimed that the latest missed deadline is because of @notdaniel vacationing to Europe.

-Third Generation

 Headed by Daniel Hollister, Macteens intended on shifting focus back onto a magazine format with regular articles, reviews and how-tos.
 Multimedia is also intended to be implemented, with a series of podcasts and screencasts featuring discussions, tutorials and Mac-related news stories.

+The site remained down as of July 28, 2011, with text on the site reading "returning soon. seriously".

 Extended projects, "teens" franchise

 Macteens has a history of launching companion websites to further its reach into its target market.
 Some of these websites have a specific message (as in the case of DontBuyMusic, see below), while others extend the website's reach into other operating systems, such as Linux and Microsoft Windows.

 DontBuyMusic.com

 In April 2003, Apple Computer had announced its new online-based music store, the iTunes Music Store, selling songs for 99¢.
 Shortly after the launch of this product, in August, a competing vendor (BuyMusic.com) began offering a similar product, selling music online.
 However, instead of using the companies' own marketing resources and assets, they closely mimicked and replicated Apple's marketing.
 Notably, this included both companies' television advertisements; both featured people singing their favorite songs, aided by an MP3 player.
 Aside from a different title card noting the respective websites of each vendor at the end of each advertisement, the advertisements were identical.

 Macteens quickly took note of this, and began creating a parody of the website, named DontBuyMusic.com.
 Days later, lawyers representing Direct Response Network, parent company of BuyMusic.com, sent a legal order to Macteens' hosting providers, ordering that the site be deconstructed and removed, ironically citing that the use of copyrighted materials was prohibited.
 Despite being protected by fair use laws, Macteens decided to shut down DontBuyMusic for a short period of time, while they worked to create a very similar website using their own code-base and graphics.
 As time progressed, BuyMusic.com began changing its marketing (and was eventually assimilated into Buy.com), and the website declined in popularity.
 As of this writing, DontBuyMusic.com forwards to the Macteens website.